InseeFrLab/onyxia-api/docs/region-configuration.md

 | `condaProxyUrl` | | url of enterprise local conda repo. | "https://condaProxyUrl" |
 | `pypiProxyUrl` | | eurl of enterprise local pypi repo|"https://pypiProxyUrl" |

-## CustomCAAuthoritiesConfiguration properties
+## CertificateAuthorityInjection properties

-It can be used to inject CustomCAAuthorities in the services, if the helm chart in catalog allow it you can bind this value to helm chart value to add some authorities in the pod.
+It can be used to inject CertificateAuthority in the services, if the helm chart in catalog allow it you can bind this value to helm chart value to add some certificate authorities in the pod.

 | Key | Default | Description | Example |
 | --------------------- | ------- | ------------------------------------------------------------------ | ---- |